mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 <br/>

-<font size=3>**Q: What can we do when performing multi-machine multi-card training via OpenMPI, the NCCL error message displays that the network is not working?**</font>
+## Q: What can we do when performing multi-machine multi-card training via OpenMPI, the NCCL error message displays that the network is not working?

 ```text
 include/socket.h:403 NCCL WARN Connect to XXX failed: Network is unreachable